 • Al-Hakim mentioned in his Mustadrak: "The narrators of this hadith through Ibn Mubarak are all trustworthy.
 'Abdullah must not be accused of teaching [a sunnah] the ascription of which he did not deem authentic."

-• Al-Baihaqi: "'Abdullah Ibn Mubarak used to observe this prayer and it was a common practice among the righteous who learnt it from each other; this strengthens the raised chain hadith."
+• Al-Baihaqi: "'Abdullah Ibn Mubarak used to observe this prayer and it was common among the righteous who learnt it from each other; this strengthens the raised chain hadith."

 Between recommendation and impermissibility

-Shafi'i and Hanafi scholars have maintained that the Tasabih Prayer is permissible and recommended and this is likewise one of the opinions of the Hanbalis.
-Some scholars maintained that it is not recommended, basing their argument on the weakness of the hadith and the characteristics of the prayer which differ from those of the rest of the prayers.
+Shafi'i and Hanafi scholars have maintained that the Tasabih prayer is permissible and recommended and this is likewise one of the opinions of the Hanbalis.
+Some scholars maintained that it is not recommended, basing their argument on the weakness of the hadith and the characteristics of the prayer which differs from those of the rest of the prayers.
 This opinion was transmitted from Imam Ahmed.
-The scholar of hadith Ibn Hajar al-'Asqalani, is likewise inclined towards this opinion which he mentioned in Al-Talkhis.
-He conveyed the argument on the weakness of the hadith from Ibn Taimiyyah and al-Maziy.
+The scholar of hadith, Ibn Hajar al-'Asqalani is likewise inclined towards this opinion which he mentioned in Al-Talkhis.
+He conveyed the argument on the weakness of the hadith from Ibn Taymiyah and al-Maziy.

-Proponents of the first opinion contended that this prayer was conveyed through numerous paths of transmission all of which strengthen one other.
+Proponents of the first opinion contended that this prayer was conveyed through numerous paths of transmission which strengthen each other.
 Moreover, the fact that the early generation of Muslims observed it regularly solidifies the claim to its permissibility.
-They maintained that its mere non-conformity to the manner of performance of the rest of prayers does not vitiate its validity as is the case with other prayers such as the prayers of 'Eid al-Fitr and 'Eid al-Adha, the Funeral Prayer, the Eclipse Prayer and the Prayer of Fear.
+They maintained that its mere non-conformity to the manner of performance of the rest of prayers does not vitiate its validity as is the case with other prayers such as the prayers of 'Eid al-Fitr and 'Eid al-Adha, the Funeral prayer, the Eclipse prayer and the prayer of fear.